DSills735/CodingTracker/README.md

 and then refactor to include dapper and spectre at a later date.
 Between this project, and the habit tracker I spent quite a bit of time building a billards scorekeeping app which is a quite similar implementation to this, minus date/time tracking.
 It helped with the startup proces.

+Middle Steps:
+I have finished the base implementation and have it functional at the minimal functionality I would like.
+Now I will begin learnig dapper and spectre.
+Once there I will refactor my code to satisfy those requirements.
+I would like to reformat the view records, and also include more data in the printout as well (I think a project assignment to a session would be cool).

 Requirements: